 His heart was broken on your behalf as well.

-Jesus, who was the embodiment of love, had his heartbroken to restore us to a right relationship with God.
+Jesus, the embodiment of Love, had his heartbroken to restore us to a right relationship with God.

 Can you be the remedy to someone else’s broken heart by listening and being fully present?